chrobione/node-red-contrib-discord-updated/README.md

 ## Support, issues and feature requests

-For support in setting up and feature requests you can contact me on [this](https://discord.gg/HPva4sjezt) discord.
+For support in setting up and feature requests you can contact me on [this](https://discord.gg/xTPfDnS4JG) Discord.
 Issues can also be reported there but prefferably via GitHub.

 ## Discord.js client sharing